-The cultural resources study for the Harley Knox 2021 Project was negative for the presence of archaeological sites.
-The EIC records search did not identify any recorded resources within the subject property.
-Although the records search identified two prehistoric resources within one mile of the project, both are located over a half-mile east of the project.
-Further, the property was historically utilized for agriculture and did not contain any structures until sometime after 1978, limiting the potential for historic resources.
-Therefore, based upon the records search data and the current archaeological study, no resources, historic or prehistoric, are located within the current project.
+The cultural resources study for the First March Logistics Project was negative for the presence of archaeological sites.
+The EIC records search did not identify any resources recorded within the subject property.
+Although the most ubiquitous resource types within a mile of the project site are prehistoric bedrock milling features, none are within a quarter-mile of the project site, with most being clustered over one-half to three-quarters of a mile to the west and southwest within the bedrock-laden foothills surrounding Mead Valley.
+In contrast, the subject property is located within a valley setting devoid of any bedrock outcrops.
+Further, the property was historically utilized for agriculture and never contained any structures, limiting the potential for historic resources.
+Therefore, based on the records search and the results of the field survey, no further archaeological study is recommended as a condition of permit approval and no site-specific mitigation measures for cultural resources are recommended as a condition of approval.